 What Makes Easter Candy Dye Free?

-Dye-free Easter candy skips synthetic colors and focuses on natural or even no coloring at all.
+Easter candy that skips synthetic colors and focuses on natural or even no coloring at all is considered dye-free.
 It’s for people who want less processed treats and fewer artificial chemicals.
-If you’re wondering what’s actually in these candies, knowing the difference helps explain why so many folks prefer them now.
+If you’re wondering what’s actually in these candies, knowing the difference helps explain why so many people prefer them now.

 Definition and Benefits of Dye-Free Candy